rdococ/scriptblocks2/readme.md

 This mod is an experiment to see what kind of fully-fledged programming language you can design using nodes.
 Some precautions have been taken to prevent server crashes, but they are not thoroughly tested.
 Use with care.

+# Experiments

+* First-class processes
+* First-class continuations
+* Introspective 'fun' blocks

+These features can be accessed by enabling the 'Enable Experiments' setting.
+They are not ready for use yet, and may be changed at any time!

 # Examples

 This procedure calculates the factorial of a given number.